Not logged in? You're viewing the Free tier. Join for free or log in to access your membership content.

 Micron Technology, Inc.

-Micron designs and manufactures memory and storage products (DRAM, NAND, and high-performance data-center solutions) for data centers, PCs, mobile, and automotive/industrial markets.
+Micron designs and manufactures memory and storage semiconductors (DRAM, NAND and related solutions) serving data center, client, mobile, automotive and embedded end markets.

 Summary